-TEU estimates are based on intermodal lift counts for intermodal facilities located in the CMAP region.
+TEU estimates for North American ports are from the American Association of Port Authorities, which collects self-reported data from each port.
+TEU estimates for metropolitan Chicago are based on intermodal lift counts for intermodal facilities located within the seven-county region plus the UP Global III facility in Rochelle, IL.
 Intermodal lift data are reported to CMAP by each railroad.
 CMAP then sums the total number of lifts and multiplies the total by a container size factor for both U.S. and Canadian Railroads to estimate a total TEU equivalent.
 This total is then multiplied by a "laden" container factor to eliminate empty containers from being counted in TEU estimates.
-In some cases intermodal lift data are not available and lift totals are estimated by CMAP.
-For more information on this methodology, please refer to CMAP's freight data web page at http://www.cmap.illinois.gov/mobility/freight/freight-data-resources.
+In some cases, intermodal lift data are not available, and lift totals are estimated by CMAP.
+For more information on this methodology, refer to CMAP's freight data web page at http://www.cmap.illinois.gov/mobility/freight/freight-data-resources.

 Download the dataset.

-The real dollar value of manufacturing exports from the Chicago customs district.
+The annual value of manufacturing exports from Chicago and peer Metropolitan Statistical Areas (MSAs).

 Why it matters

-Advances in technology and logistics and growth of the global population have created a marketplace for goods and services that is increasingly global in nature.
-As a result, metropolitan economies across the U.S. are now regularly competing with economies across the world.
-This increased competition has led to declines in U.S. manufacturing employment but has also given U.S. manufacturers access to a worldwide customer base.
-Approximately 95 percent of the world's consumers live outside of the U.S., and the vast majority of global economic growth in the future will occur outside U.S. borders.
-Many U.S. manufacturers are exploring these lucrative new markets, and an increasing number of firms are now exporting their goods overseas.
-Exporting brings new dollars into the regional economy and supports jobs in goods producing industries such as manufacturing, which is an integral part of Chicago's economy.
+Advances in technology and logistics along with growth of the world's population and consumers outside of the U.S. have created a marketplace for goods and services that is increasingly global in nature.
+Approximately 95 percent of the world's population lives outside of the U.S., and the vast majority of global economic growth in the future will occur outside U.S. borders.
+Many American manufacturers are tapping into these new markets by exporting their products overseas.
+Exporting brings new dollars into our metropolitan economy and supports higher-paying jobs in the region's manufacturing cluster.

 Trends in Manufacturing Exports

-Manufacturers who export can access new markets and are less dependent on changes in local demand.
-As demand for advanced manufactured goods continues to increase in developing countries, the region's success in exporting will serve as a measure of the competitiveness of metropolitan Chicago's manufacturing cluster.
-In 2013 the Chicago customs district exported $34.3 billion in manufactured goods.
-In terms of total export value, the largest manufacturing export sector was Chemicals, which accounted for roughly one quarter of all manufactured exports, followed by Computers and Electronics, and Transportation Equipment (20 percent each).
+Manufacturers that export goods gain access to new, growing markets, and have a more diverse customer base.
+As demand for advanced manufactured goods continues to increase in developing countries, the region's success in exporting will serve as a measure of the competitiveness of Chicago's manufacturing cluster.
+In 2013, the Chicago MSA exported $41.8 billion in manufactured goods.
+The region's manufacturing exports come from a variety of manufacturing industries, reflecting the region's manufacturing diversity.
+The region's top manufacturing exporting industries by value include: Chemicals, Computers and Electronics, Transportation Equipment, Petroleum and Coal Products, and Machinery.